Santiago Claramunt, PhD

 Caroline Biel

-BSc.
-Student, Department of Ecology and Evolutionary Biology, University of Toronto
+BSc, Department of Ecology and Evolutionary Biology, University of Toronto

 Caroline joined the lab to develop a review paper on species concepts and species delimitation in birds for the course Research Studies in EEB.
 Check her website to learn more about her adventures and art.